Clooos/Bubble-Card/README.md

 </details>

----

-> [!TIP]
-> ### Pop-up trigger
-> This feature allows you to open a pop-up based on the state of any entity, for example, you can open a "Security" pop-up with a camera when a person is in front of your house.
-You can also create a toggle helper (input_boolean) and trigger its opening/closing in an automation.
-> #### Example
-> <details>
-> <summary>Opening a pop-up when a binary_sensor is <code>on</code></summary>
-> <br>
->
-> ```yaml
-> type: custom:bubble-card
-> card_type: pop-up
-> hash: '#kitchen'
-> name: Security
-> icon: mdi:video
-> trigger_entity: binary_sensor.front_door_motion
-> trigger_state: 'on'
-> trigger_close: true
-> ```
->
-> </details>

----

-> [!TIP]
-> ### Different ways to close a pop-up
-> They are many ways to close a pop-up.
-For instance, you can swipe from the pop-up header to the bottom, by doing a long swipe inside the pop-up to the bottom, by pressing Escape on desktop, by removing the hash in the URL or by simply pressing the close button.

----

-> [!TIP]
-> ### Pop-up initialization fix
-> If you notice that pop-up content appears upon page load, consider installing this fix as an additional module.
-> <details>
-> <summary>Installation</summary>
-> <br>
->
-> You can do this by adding `bubble-pop-up-fix.js` to your `configuration.yaml` like so:
-> ```yaml
-> frontend:
->   extra_module_url:
->     - /hacsfiles/Bubble-Card/bubble-pop-up-fix.js
-> ```
-> If you didn't install it with HACS, change the path accordingly.
-Then, clear your browser cache.
->
-> For Android HA Companion App users, you can close the app, then clear the app cache.
-If it's still not working, you can close and restart the app again.
->
-> For iOS HA Companion App users, you can go to your HA settings, then navigate to Companion App > Debug > Clear Frontend Cache (or something similar), then refresh the page or restart the app.
->
-> For previous users of the **Optimized mode**, you will need to replace your `type: custom:bubble-pop-up` with this in YAML mode:
->
-> ```yaml
-> type: vertical-stack
-> cards:
->   - type: custom:bubble-card
->     card_type: pop-up
-> ```
->
-> </details>

 <br>

 ## Horizontal buttons stack

 ![readme-horizontal-buttons-stack](https://github.com/Clooos/Bubble-Card/assets/36499953/8fe89ade-c77a-469b-891f-577e0bb2f46b)

-This card is a companion to the pop-up card, allowing you to open the corresponding pop-ups.
+This card is a good companion to the pop-up card, allowing you to open the corresponding pop-ups.
 It also allows you to open any page of your dashboard.
 In addition, you can add your motion/occupancy sensors so that the order of the buttons adapts according to the room you just entered.
 This card is scrollable, remains visible, and acts as a footer.

 > [!IMPORTANT]
 > This card has to be the last one in your view (after every card and pop-up).
 It can't be inside any stack.